stevenosloan/Route---View-Wordpress-Theme/README.md

 ### Sass

-run `rake sass` to process the sass/scss files in `/assets/css/scss` and builds them in `/assets/css`
+run `rake sass:build` to process the sass/scss files in `/assets/css/scss` and builds them in `/assets/css`

+running `rake sass:watch` watches the sass files and builds them on a change

 ### Scripts